zimmski/tavor/doc/format.md

 START = A
 ```

-This example can hold for example the strings "", "a", "b", "ab", "aab" or any amount of "a" characters ending with one or no "b" character.
+This example can either hold the strings "", "a", "b", "ab", "aab" or any amount of "a" characters ending with one or no "b" character.

 ## <a name="grouping"></a>Grouping